 c = None

-In this case, we are attempting to perform the modulo operation within the try block.
-If a ZeroDivisionError is raised, the code within the except block is executed, and the “c” variable is set to None.
+The code attempts the modulo operation within the try block.
+If a ZeroDivisionError is raised, the except block executes, setting the “c” variable to None.

-The ZeroDivisionError occurs when a number is being divided by zero.
-This can happen when a programmer forgets to check if the value they are dividing by is not zero or if a value has been unexpectedly assigned to zero.
+The ZeroDivisionError occurs when a program attempts to divide a number by zero.
+This can happen when a programmer forgets to check if the divisor is non-zero or if a value is unintentionally assigned to zero.

-If a value that should not be zero is assigned to zero, the program will try to divide by zero, which will result in a ZeroDivisionError.
-Checking if the Value You are Dividing by is not Zero:
+If a value that should be non-zero is incorrectly assigned to zero, the program will try to divide by zero, resulting in a ZeroDivisionError.

 a = 10